Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 2. Execution of two algorithms: Baseline and Optim.
 3. Display of results, with the loss depicted in blue on the bar chart.

-The bar chart represents the cutting patterns, showcasing the lengths of customer bars and, notably, the loss.
-By switching between algorithms, users can instantly observe the difference in loss, with the Optim algorithm typically outperforming the Baseline.
+The bar chart displays the cutting patterns, showing the lengths of customer bars and, importantly, the amount of material wasted.
+Users can switch between algorithms to quickly see the difference in material waste, with the Optim algorithm usually performing better than the Baseline.

 <img src=bar cutting page 1](https://github.com/Avaiga/taipy-doc/assets/31435778/fb5b9154-888d-4640-9e8d-e52596d622b3 width="500">